Spin-dependent phenomena at chiral temporal interfaces: Temporal interface between chiral and dielectric media

-Let us consider a temporal interface between chiral and dielectric media having the same permittivity and permeability, as shown in Fig.~\ref{fig}.
-However, one can solve the problem from a general point of view meaning that the two media have different permittivity and permeability.
-According to Morgenthaler, after the jump, there are forward and backward waves in analogy with a spatial interface at which we have transmitted and reflected waves.
-Keeping this in mind, we substitute Eqs.~\eqref{eq:five} and~\eqref{eq:six} into Eqs.~\eqref{eq:seven} and~\eqref{eq:eight}.
-After some mathematical manipulations, we find that and
+Here, we consider a temporal interface between isotropic chiral and dielectric media having the same effective permittivity and permeability (Fig.~\ref{fig}).
+We note that it is possible to solve the problem in the general case when permittivity and permeability experience jumps, arriving to similar physical results.
+We contemplate a chiral medium supporting a linearly polarized plane wave at frequency $\omega_1$ when the chirality parameter $g$ rapidly changes to zero, that is, the medium becomes nonchiral.
+In his paper published in 1958, Morgenthaler showed that the electric and magnetic flux densities are continuous at a temporal interface~\cite{Morgen}.
+Using that property, we write that $\_D^{\pm}_1= \_D^{\pm}_2$ and $\_B^{\pm}_1= \_B^{\pm}_2$, where the subscripts $1,2$ correspond to the fields before $(t=t^-_{0})$ and after $(t=t^+_{0})$ the temporal discontinuity, respectively ($t_{0}$ is the switching moment).
+According to Morgenthaler, after the temporal jump, there are forward and backward waves in analogy with a spatial interface at which we have transmitted and reflected waves.
+Keeping this in mind, we substitute Eq.~\eqref{eq:five} into $\_D^{\pm}_1= \_D^{\pm}_2$ and $\_B^{\pm}_1= \_B^{\pm}_2$.
+Assuming $t_0=0$ and after some mathematical manipulations, we find that (see Supplementary Note 2)